 That’s because Plytix does everything that top line sheet tools can do: It allows you to directly import products from your catalog into a line sheet format; it lets you customize your templates; it allows you to export line sheets as PDFs, print them, or send them directly to retailers; and it automates the whole process, so you can have auto-generated line sheets ready to send to a potential customer in just minutes, with just a few clicks.

 But Plytix is much more than a line sheet software.

 Plytix is a product information management platform, which allows you to store and organize your product information in a single source of truth, accessible across your organization.
 In addition to line sheets, that product information can be exported to create stunning sell sheets, brand portals, and more.

 Plytix also comes with built-in product performance analytics tools, omnichannel distribution capabilities, and so much more.
 It’s the all-in-one tool brands need to do everything their competition can do — but better.

 Ready to see for yourself?
-Sign up for your free account today.
+Sign up for an account today.